-In Year 4 and 5, once standard setting has occurred, the examiners end up with an estimate of the combined score of a "borderline" student.
-Using reliability statistics from the examination a range of uncertainty for that score is determined, and the upper end of the range is defined as the pass score.
-This score is assigned a value of 50%, and after scaling relative to this score, students who fall in the range of 45-50% are offered Additional Assessment, consistent with University Policy and relevant Adelaide Medical School rules regarding assessment.
+For the Year 4 and 5 MCQ exams, derived "Cohen score (see above)" is defined as the pass score and given an arbitrary vale of 50%.
+All student scores are scaled to this score.
+For the Year 4 and 5 OSCE, once standard setting has occurred, the examiners end up with an estimate of the combined score of a "borderline" student.
+Using reliability statistics from the examination, a range of uncertainty for that score is determined, and the upper end of the range is defined as the pass score.

+For both the MCQs and OSCEs the pass score is assigned a value of 50%, and after scaling relative to this score, students who fall in the range of 45-50% are offered Additional Assessment, consistent with University Policy and relevant Adelaide Medical School rules regarding assessment.